jskripchuk/hkt-autocorrect/README.md

 The output of the test file is a string of scale degrees.
 Changed notes are demarkated by [x->y] - meaning that "off" scale degree x has been changed to the "correct" scale degree y.

+(n) will notate that note n is either chromatic or is over a non-diatonic chord, so precautions should be taken.

 ## Example
 If your melody was originally:
 ```